Oregon tour

 Herein lies the grand secret to Oregon Motorcycle Roads...

 When the logging companies maintain the roads for easy accessibility to their timber, the side effect is amazing motorcycle roads.
 Smooth, narrow, deserted, remote.
-Everything
+Everything we love about riding motorcycles can be found here.

 You will love these roads.
 Many riders simply can't believe their eyes.
 Twisty road that goes on and on...